 Renowned academics and practitioners ensure a valuable and interactive classroom experience.
 The Executive MBA programme is taught by professors from top Universities and Business Schools from Europe and the USA committed to developing the next generation of business leaders.
 Read the indicative list of past and current visiting faculty at the IHU Executive MBA:

-Teaching takes place once a month except April, August and December.
+Teaching takes place, on campus in Thessaloniki, once a month, except April, August and December.

 The programme operates on the following schedule:

 "...
 This makes it even more challenging and it pays you quickly off, as you can shortly catch yourself in your work practicing what you have learned."

 Tziriti Ioanna, Product Manager ISOMAT S.A., Thessaloniki